HangfireIO/Hangfire.Documentation/background-processing/processing-background-jobs.rst

 Processing background jobs
 ===========================

 *Hangfire Server* part is responsible for background job processing.
 The Server does not depend on ASP.NET and can be started anywhere, from a console application to Microsoft Azure Worker Role.
-Single API for all applications is being exposed through the ``BackgroundJobServer`` class:
+Single API for all applications is exposed through the ``BackgroundJobServer`` class:

 .. code-block:: c#